alikova/gams3-docker-subtitles/README.md

 First step: save the files

-Second step: command "docker-compose up" in terminal to create the docker file
+Second step: command "docker compose up vllm" in terminal to create the docker file

-Third step: run the created file through terminal, and upload .txt or .vtt files, or insert an individual written example.
+Third step: run "python fastapi_wrapper.py" through terminal, and upload .txt or .vtt files, insert an individual written example, or check the health of vLLM server connection.